Skip to main content

 What is DFAT doing to reduce barriers for Australian businesses in digital trade?

-Multilateral discussions and e-commerce negotiations
+Multilateral discussions and electronic commerce negotiations

 Other multilateral initiatives